 By Nelson Beckford, The Cleveland Foundation

 To our surprise, people leaned into the discussions.
-The directors from the middle neighborhoods talked about the ways these places are changing and the many ways they are not.
-One director from a ‘distressed neighborhood’ said that they aspire to be a ‘middle neighborhood’.
-A director from a ‘strong neighborhood’ talked how there are certain streets that classify as ‘middle’.
+The CBO directors from the middle neighborhoods outlined the ways these places are changing and the many ways they are not.
+One CBO director from a ‘distressed neighborhood’ said that they aspire to be a ‘middle neighborhood’.
+A director from a ‘strong neighborhood’ talked about the prevalence of certain streets that classify as ‘middle’ in their communities.

-In closing, this conversation around ‘middle neighborhoods’ has just begun.
-The first order of business is trying to define this term in the context of Cleveland – at this moment in time.
+The energy in the room was high and it was clear the conversation around “middle neighborhoods” had just begun.
+The first order of business is finding a way to define this term in the context of Cleveland – at this moment in time.
 Scale is also a question we need to wrestle with.
-Maybe ‘middle neighborhood’ is the wrong term.
-We also know that, like with curb cuts, the movement will be a failure if the benefits and lessons don’t transfer to the other neighborhood types.
+And maybe ‘middle neighborhood’ is the wrong term?
+One thing is certain.
+As with curb cuts, the nascent middle neighborhood movement will be a failure if the benefits and lessons don’t transfer to the other neighborhood types.
 That is our charge.